-Flea And Tick Control In Pets
+Flea and Tick Control in Pets

-Flea control has become more available with the increase in technology and research.
+Flea control has become more available with the advancement technology and research.
 Sprays, flea collars, flea shampoos are a thing of the past.
 There are very few cases in which they actually help flea control.
 Today’s flea control products consist of topical liquids which provide the rapid and effective extermination of adult fleas.
-These products also contain growth inhibitors to prevent a new infestation.
+These products also contain growth inhibitors to prevent new infestation.
 An oral product which thwarts new infestations is also available in a flavored chewable tablet.

 For all of these reasons, Our Veterinarians have carefully chosen several flea control products to stock.
 These products are chosen based on safety and reliability.
-Several factors go into deciding which product will provide the best flea control for your particular household.
+Several factors go into deciding which product will contribute the best flea control for your particular household.
 We are happy to help you decide which option is best for you and your pet.